USS ANZIO CG 68

 October 3, USS Anzio, commanded by Capt.
 William P. Bingham, departed Naval Station Norfolk, with the USS Dwight D. Eisenhower CSG, in support of the Global War on Terrorism.
 Port call to Naples, Italy, from Oct.
 17-21.

-October 23, The Anzio pulled into Tivat, Montenegro, for a three-day port call.
+October 23, The Anzio anchored off the coast of Tivat, Montenegro, for a three-day port call.
 She is the first U.S. Navy ship to visit Tivat since 1975.

 November 10, USS Anzio provided assistance to a 35 meter Iranian-flagged dhow "SINAA" from from Kubala, Iran, approximately 140 miles off the coast of Pakistan, while conducting maritime security operations (MSO) in the Arabian Sea.
 She supplied the dhow with water, fuel and food to sustain her crew of 24 for their transit home.